-Students follow mandatory coursework involving one 16-hour and two 8-hour introductory courses held in Oxford in the first 2 weeks (Sept 21-Oct 2).
+Students follow mandatory coursework involving one 16-hour and two 8-hour introductory courses held in Oxford in the first 2 weeks (Sept 20-30).
 There will not be a formal assessment for these.
+However, you are expected to complete the exercises and attend classes.

-The lectures and classes will take place in the Mathematical Institute in Oxford, for those unable to attend in person we will be offering an online alternative to follow the material.
+The lectures and classes will take place in the Mathematical Institute in Oxford.